-He is one of the best-known Polish animators on an international level.
-Kucia was closely associated with Krakow, where he lectured at the Academy of Fine Arts.
+One of the best-known Polish animators on an international level, Jerzy Kucia was closely associated with Kraków, where he lectured at the Academy of Fine Arts.

-He made a début in 1972 with the film Return.
-In the book Polish Animated Films 1945-1974 critic Andrzej Kossakowski called the movie a poetic vision "about loneliness".
-Return is the simple story of a man riding a train into the past, towards his dream home.
+He made his debut in 1972 with the film Return.
+In the book Polish Animated Films 1945-1974, critic Andrzej Kossakowski called the movie a poetic vision 'about loneliness'.
+Ostensibly, it is a simple story about a man riding a train into the past, towards his dream home.
 But this past is Kucia's own past, which he allows the viewer to enter.
 The film was a success at the prestigious Grenoble festival and brought Kucia into the limelight.
-Though he continues to work to this day, his most prolific period was the 70s.
+Though he continues to work to this day, his most prolific period was the 1970s.

-He made seven films in this time, all of which were hits.
-Elevator (1973) and Barrier (1977) are two moving productions which exemplify Kucia's style – he communicates with the viewer, who, through rising emotions, feels co-responsible for the film.
+He made seven films during this period, all of which were hits.
+Elevator (1973) and Barrier (1977) are two moving productions which exemplify Kucia's style – he communicates with the viewer, who, through rising emotions, ends up feeling co-responsible for the film.

 Zbigniew Rybczyński – the poetry of space

-Unlike Kucia, who can be called the poet of emotion and time, Rybczyński created visual poetry and unusual spaces – Bogusław Zmudziński.
+Unlike Kucia, who can be called the poet of emotion and time, Rybczyński created visual poetry and unusual spaces.

 After winning the Oscar, Rybczyński continued to work abroad, including in the USA and Germany.
 He was among the first artists to work with HD technology.
-Film critics tend to hail Zbigniew Rybczyński the contemporary Mélies.
-Marcin Giżycki wrote,
+Ultimately, film critics often have a tendency to hail Zbigniew Rybczyński as the contemporary Mélies:

 The political and economic transition of 1989 hit the animation industry hard.
 They weren't the only ones deprived of public funding – the entire film industry was crippled.
 Short animated films could no longer be screened as supporting material ahead of full-length features.
 Prominent master animators continued to create and produce but there were few developments in the field and few experimenters.

-Piotr Dumała – Dostoevsky and Kafka on screen
+Piotr Dumała – Dostoevsky & Kafka on screen

 By the time he graduated in 1982, he had made his directing début with the animated film Lycanthropy.
 This story of werewolves was illustrated using conventional methods.
 His blackly humorous cartoon Little Black Riding Hood shows the wolf being eaten by Little Red Riding Hood.

 Dumała based many of his works on literature.
 In Walls (1987) and Freedom of the Leg (1988) he alluded to Kafka.
 In 1991 he created an entire film about him entitled Franz Kafka.
 He also returned to Dostoevsky, adapting Crime and Punishment in 2000.
-Interview with Jerzy Armata, Dumała commented,
+In an interview with Jerzy Armata, Dumała commented:

 If you compared literature to a bridge over the ocean, the bridge would have two main pillars: Dostoevsky and Kafka.
 The other pillars would not reach the ground.
 Or, even if they could, they wouldn't be able to hold the construction together.

-Marek Skrobecki began his career in animation in the 90s.
-He is known for his unique puppet animations.
+Marek Skrobecki began his career in animation in the 1990s.
+He quickly became known for his unique puppet animations.

 D.i.m.
 (1993) heralded an upcoming star of animation.
-The film seduces with its simplicity.
-It shows two lonely people who feed a bird every day.
+The film seduces with its simplicity, depicting two lonely people who feed a bird every day.
 Skrobecki used characteristic life-size puppets with expressive faces.
-His next film, Om (1995) is the story of a prisoner who walks around in circles in a labyrinth and is murdered by his doppelgänger.
+His next film, Om (1995), is the story of a prisoner who walks around in circles in a labyrinth and is murdered by his doppelgänger.